Tag: hockey strategy

 Key Takeaways

-• The neutral zone is the area between the two blue lines.
+• The neutral zone is between the blue lines

 Elite Offensive Structure, Forecheck & Neutral Zone Systems